+- Markov Chains

+- Metropolis-Hastings algorithm

-Metropolis-Hastings algorithm Independence Chains
+- Independence Chains

-Random Walk Chains
+- Random Walk Chains

-Gibbs sampling
+- Gibbs sampling

-Basic Gibbs sample
+- Basic Gibbs sampler

-Variants
+- Variants

+- 4 Implementation

+- Ensuring Good Mixing and Convergence

+- Using the results

 Independence Chains

 - Suppose that the proposal distribution for the MH algorithm is chosen such that $g(x^ \mid x^{(t)}) = g(x^)$ for some fixed density g. - This yields an independence chain, where each candidate value is drawn independently of the past.
 In this case, the MH ratio is